binarybutter/assignments-python/csv-to-json-converter.md

 1. Download the file fro the URL provided below and store it on disk
 2. Read the contents of the file and load them into a dictionary object
-3. Return the dictionary object
+3. Return the and Array of dictionary objects

 #### URL: https://raw.githubusercontent.com/binarybutter/assignments-input-files/master/csv-sample-data.csv